mzivic7/endcord/configuration.md

 All colors starting with `color_format` are formatted like this:
 `[[fg, bg, attr], [fg, bg, attr, start, end], [...]...]`
 First `[fg, bg, attr]` is base color for whole context.
 If `bg` is -1, `bg` from `color_chat_default` and `color_chat_mention` is used.
 Same for `fg`.
-Every next list has additional `start` and `end`- indexes on a line where color is applied. if `bg` is -1, `bg` from base color is used. same for `fg`.
+Every next list has additional `start` and `end`- indexes on a line where color is applied.
+If `bg` is -2, `bg` from base color is used. -1 is terminal default color.
+Same for `fg`.
-Set to None to use terminal default colors.
 - `color_chat_default = [-1, -1]`
     Base color formatting for text.
 No attribute.
 - `color_chat_mention = [209, 234]`